 * so on

-* @return the parameter value as a Clob
+* @return the parameter value as a Clob object in the

-* value null
+* value null is returned.

 * @exception SQLException if a database access error occurs